adambraimbridge/annotations-rw-neo4j/README.md

 ### GET
 /content/{annotatedContentId}/annotations/{annotations-lifecycle}
-This internal read should return what got written (i.e., this isn't the public annotations read API) - for the specified platformVersion.
+This internal read should return what got written (i.e., this isn't the public annotations read API) - for the specified annotations-lifecycle.

 If not found, you'll get a 404 response.